Brainy Records is three AI models in a trench coat. Here's what each one does and why we picked it.

 Imagen 4 — the art director

 Imagen 4 draws the visual identity — album cover, member portraits, optional stage concepts.
-Four images per band on the free tier, more on paid plans.
+Free starter credits cover early exploration; credit packs unlock more images.

 The prompts are templated from Gemini's band output: style descriptors, colour palette, era cues.
 Imagen's upgrade from 3 to 4 tightened compositional coherence on multi-subject prompts, which matters a lot for band photos with 3-5 members.